marcmelliger/BEVPO/README.md

 The purpose of this JAVA model is to assess the potential of BEV (battery electric vehicle) trips.
 To do that, BEVPO simulated trips by BEVs based on national travel survey such as the Mikrozensus Mobilität in Switzerland.

-The travel surveys I used for my study are protected from copyright and can not be published.
+The travel surveys I used for my study are protected by copyright and can not be published.
 However, this document explains how to prepare the data from such a travel survey.